imshocker/enigma/README.md

 # Enigma

 ## Description
-This is my Challenge 01 for Module 01.
+This Zachary McDowell's Challenge 01 for Module 01.
 I made changes to the source code that was provided, using HTML semantics and optimizing the code to make it easier to read and understand.
 Necessary changes have been made to the stylesheet.
 The webpage look and design has not been changed.